-When the vehicle is stationary, an object is detected from behind in the monitoring range.
-Display in outside mirror When the vehicle is stationary, a door on the relevant side of the vehicle is opened.
+When the vehicle is stationary, an object is detected from behind in the monitor- ing range.
+Display in outside mir- ror When the vehicle is stationary, a door on the relevant side of the vehicle is opened.
 An object which is close to your vehicle is detected in the monitoring range.
 Visual and audible warning

-(i) This additional function is only available when Blind Spot Assist is activated and up to a maximum of three minutes after the ignition has been switched off.
+(i) This additional function is only available when Blind Spot Assist is activated and up to a maximum of three minutes after the drive system has been switched off.
 The end of the availability of the exit warning function is indicated by a series of flashes in the outside mirror.